robloo/PublicDocs/UWPvsWPF.md

  <tr>
   <td>ICommand</td>
   <td>&#10004;</td>
-  <td>&#10006;</td>
+  <td>&#8213;</td>
-  <td>While the interface technically xists, ICommand is nothing like what it was in WPF.
+  <td>While the interface technically exists, ICommand is nothing like what it was in WPF.
 The programmer is now responsible for doing every little part of the command.</td>
  </tr>
 </table>